The Weekend (SZA song): Synopsis and conception

 The accompanying music video for "The Weekend" was directed by American singer-songwriter Solange Knowles and was shot in August 2017.
 SZA teased the video for the first time during an interview with USA Today where she also concerned her chemistry with Knowles, revealing that they had met personally a year prior to the video's shoot and they were excited about working together: "I love her.
 I think the universe is just bringing us closer to each other.
 That's my homegirl."
 For the video, they had originally shot in ten different locations with a specified design for each location, however, only four were included in the final version of the video.
 It was released on December 22, 2017.

 The video opens with repetitive scenes of SZA moving her arm back through her head, behind her image, there are some subtitles in yellow: "One opted out, an imbalance of power, shifted out the whole tide, it waved and waved."
 SZA then appears in a dark blue, strappy leotard on the balcony of a modern building.
 As the video progresses, she is seen dancing alone in a parking lot wearing yellow transparent clothing.
 During the second verse of the song, she is in an empty art studio surrounded by red and blue glasses and light sheets covering the scenery.
 She also appears in an empty garden in a checkered leotard.
-The video ends with Rowe in a stairwell, wearing a nude bodysuit, and the same subtitles from the beginning of the video are shown.
+The video ends with SZA in a stairwell, wearing a nude bodysuit, and the same subtitles from the beginning of the video are shown.